openzipkin/brave/brave-http/README.md

 # brave-http #

-**The com.github.kristofa.brave.client package is deprecated.**
-You should only use code in `com.github.kristofa.brave.http`.

 This module contains adapters to be used with the `brave-core` interceptors which are tailored for http clients/servers.